ultra-pool/phantom/README.md

 # The main Dev of this project hasn't updated nor commited anything in 6+ months.
 So i forked it and plan on keeping it updated as much as i can.
 This is will be a community project.
-So if you have more to add please feel free to to make PR's for it.
+So if you have more to add please feel free to make PR's for it.

 Next big overhaul that I would like too see is to add DIP003 to this project.